CRBS/Panfish/design/TechnicalSpec.md

     rsync -rtpz --stats --timeout=X --contimeout=Y -e ssh

 The arguments above: **-rtpz** denotes recursive, compressed transfer preserving time stamps and permissions.
-The X should be pulled from <panfish.config::[QUEUE].land.rsync.timeout> and Y should be pulled from <panfish.config::[QUEUE].land.rsync.contimeout>.
+The X should be pulled from <panfish.config::[CLUSTER].land.rsync.timeout> and Y should be pulled from <panfish.config::[CLUSTER].land.rsync.contimeout>.

 Before doing the transfer perform a calculation of data to download.
 One easy way to do this, but with some risk is the **du** command on the directory to download.
 After calculating data to transfer